Biden had cancerous lesion removed, no further treatment required: doctor

 Basal cell carcinoma is the most common form of skin cancer, with more than 3 million cases diagnosed each year, according to the Skin Cancer Foundation.
 Because they grow slowly, they are typically treatable with minimal damage when caught early.

-Biden in February 2021 relaunched the Cancer Moonshot with the goal to cut the cancer death rate in half over the next 25 years and improve the lives of caregivers and cancer survivors.
+Biden relaunched the Cancer Moonshot program in February 2021, with the goal to cut the cancer death rate in half over the next 25 years and improve the lives of caregivers and cancer survivors.
 Biden oversaw the original moonshot initiative during the final years of the Obama administration.

 Biden had his annual physical exam at Walter Reed last month.
 O’Connor wrote afterward that he “remains a healthy, vigorous, 80-year-old male” who is fit to carry out the duties of the presidency.